brunomlr/stellar-sponsorship-service/docs/prd.md

 - **Reduce regulatory burden**: Wallets can sponsor reserves without holding or transferring XLM
 - **Self-hostable**: Any entity (SDF, OpenZeppelin, or any other organization) can deploy and operate their own instance
-- **Configurable**: Operators can control which operations each API key is allowed to sponsor, set XLM usage limits, and define expiration dates
+- **Configurable**: Operators can control which operations each API key is allowed to sponsor, set XLM budgets, and define expiration dates
+- **On-chain truth**: XLM budgets are enforced by the Stellar network via per-key sponsor accounts, not database tracking
 - **Secure**: Robust transaction validation to prevent misuse, XLM leakage, or unauthorized operations
 - **Observable**: Admin dashboard and API for monitoring usage, managing keys, and viewing analytics
 - **Multi-network**: Support for both Stellar Testnet and Mainnet

 ### Non-Goals

-- **Wallet functionality**: This service does not manage user wallets, private keys (other than the sponsor key), or user accounts
+- **Wallet functionality**: This service does not manage user wallets, private keys (other than the signing key), or user accounts
 - **XLM transfers**: The service never transfers XLM to external accounts — it only locks reserves via sponsorship
 - **On-chain submission**: The service does not submit transactions to the network — the wallet is responsible for submission
 - **Fee payments**: The service does not pay transaction fees — only base reserves are sponsored